 Anch or Standard 4: Selecting, analyzing, and interpreting work.
-4.0 Students will be able to: Investigate and analyze ways artwork is presented, preserved, and experienced, including use of evolving technology.
+4.0 Students will be able to: • Investigate and analyze ways artwork is presented, preserved, and experienced, including use of 3.0 evolving technology.
 Evaluate a collection or presentation based on this criterion.
-3.0 Students will be able to: Define and analyze the responsibilities of a curator in preserving and presenting artifacts or artwork.
+Students will be able to: Define and analyze the responsibilities of a curator in preserving and presenting artifacts or artwork.
 2.0 Students will be able to: Select artwork for display, and explain why some work, objects and artifacts are valued over others.
 Categorize artwork based on a theme or concept for an exhibit.
 1.0 With help, partial success at level 2.0 content and level 3.0 content 0.0 Even with help, no success

-Anch or Standard 5: Developing and refining techniques and models or steps needed to create products.
+Anch Anchor Standard 5: Developing and refining techniques and models or steps needed to create products.
 4.0 Students will be able to: Individually or collaboratively prepare and present theme-based artwork for display and formulate exhibition narratives.
-3.0 Students will be able to: Prepare and present artwork safely and effectively.
-2.0 Students will be able to: Explain the purpose of a portfolio or collection.
+3.0 Students will be able to: • Prepare and present artwork safely and effectively.
+2.0 Students will be able to: • Explain the purpose of a portfolio or collection.
 Ask and answer questions regarding preparing artwork for presentation or preservation.
 1.0 With help, partial success at level 2.0 content and level 3.0 content 0.0 Even with help, no success

-Anch or Standard 6: Conveying meaning through art.
-4.0 Students will be able to: Analyze how exhibitions in different venues communicate meaning, and influence ideas, beliefs, and experiences.
-3.0 Students will be able to: Discuss how exhibits and museums provide information and in person experiences about concepts and topics.
-2.0 Students will be able to: Explain what an art museum is and identify the roles and responsibilities of the people who work in and visit museums and exhibit spaces.
+Anch Anchor Standard 6: Conveying meaning through art.
+4.0 Students will be able to: 3.0 Students will be able to: Discuss how exhibits and museums provide information and in person experiences about concepts and topics.
+2.0 Explain what an art museum is and identify the roles and responsibilities of the people who work in and visit museums and exhibit spaces.
 Analyze how art exhibits inside and outside of schools (such as museums, galleries, virtual spaces, and other venues) contribute to communities.
 1.0 With help, partial success at level 2.0 content and level 3.0 content 0.0 Even with help, no success